inventaire/inventaire-client/troubleshooting.md

 // => error: foo is undefined
 ```

+## TypeError: fooModuleName.default is undefined
+It might be that there is no `export default` in the module you are trying to import, so `import fooModuleName from './foo_module_name` will fail.
+Possible solution: `import * as fooModuleName from './foo_module_name`

 ## TypeError: foo(...).then / foo(...).catch is not a function
 Calling the function `foo` should have returned a promise, and it doesn't, promise methods (`.then`, `.catch`) can't be called on it.
 After the decaffeination, this is likely due to a function that was returning a promise, but someone thought this returned value was the result of an unnecessary implicit return and removed the `return`.
 Re-returning the promise should fix the problem.